shashankRanaNW/LAB6_MULTITHREADING_FILES_23-24_TAKEHOME/README.md

 - The server will listen to a max of 1024 connections, although it can accept any amount of client connections.
 (Requirement for server evaluation)

+- The server that you develop should be capable of handling both root and normal clients.
+To start off,  the server will take in IP address, port and password through CLI arguments in the format: ./a.out <ip_address> <port> <password>.
+* The <password> is used by root users to login (see client.c for details).
+* E.g., [cli] ./a.out 127.0.0.1 4444 user123\n
+* If a root user (client with ‘r’ as authorization) connects, the client must provide the <password> in the next message (see client.c for the details).
+* If the password validates, the user is connected.
+Send "PASSWORD ACCEPTED\n" back to the root client.
+* If the password is incorrect send "EROR:PASSWORD REJECTED\n" and disconnect the client.

 - The server must be able to receive data from all clients in parallel using multithreading. **Prerequisite for further evaluation**